harbur/kubernetic/README.md

 This repository is published at the [documentation page](http://docs.kubernetic.com/) from `master` branch.

-# Branches

-* The `master` branch is the live documentation.
-* The `develop` branch is the documentation of next release.

 ## Reporting Issues

 To report issues you can go [here](https://github.com/harbur/kubernetic/issues)